3D hydrodynamic simulations of massive main-sequence stars. III. The effect of radiation pressure and diffusion leading to a 1D equilibrium model: Introduction

 The main goals of this work are as follows: to test whether adopting a more realistic simulation approach which includes radiation pressure and diffusion can reduce the entrainment rate significantly; to study the effect of radiative diffusion on the spectrum of IGWs in the stable envelope; to investigate the stratification of penetrative convection and develop a method to predict the convective penetration depth.

 The first 3 sections discuss flow phenomena on a short timescale (convective timescale) and the following two sections investigate the growing penetrative convection on a thermal timescale.
 Finally, we discuss our results and conclusions in the last section.
 Specifically, in \Sect{methods} we present the simulation method, simulation setup, and assumptions.
-Section \Sect{quasi-steady} describes the general flow dynamics from the onset of core convection to a 3D quasi-steady state on a convective timescale, introduces the CBM, excitation of IGWs and their power spectra, and discusses the effect of radiative diffusion on the CBM and IGWs along the way.
+Section \Sect{quasi-steady} describes the general flow dynamics from the onset of core convection to a 3-D quasi-steady state on a convective timescale, introduces CBM, excitation of IGWs and their power spectra, and discusses the effect of radiative diffusion on CBM and IGWs.
+Simulations of different luminosities, thermal conductivities, and resolutions are tabulated in \Tab{run_tab}, with their entrainment rates that quantify the efficiency of CBM.
 In \Sect{long-term}, the long-time behaviors of stellar stratification and convective penetration are discussed.
 The gradual development of the penetration region beyond the SB is observed in a very long duration simulation.
 In this simulation the development of a positive entropy gradient in the penetration region that is sustained despite efficient species mixing is identified as a key structure that acts to bring the intensity of convective motions down, so that further entrainment and outward motion of the convective boundary is greatly reduced.
 In \Sect{penetration}, a method to predict the penetration depth and the stratification within the penetration region is presented in terms of a 1-D model of the core convection zone that can be worked out if the kinetic energy dissipation rate up to the SB has either been determined from a short 3-D simulation on a modest grid or has been approximated by interpolating between such simulations under similar conditions.
 We summarize and discuss our main results and conclusions in \Sect{conclusions}.